QuaSi-Software/Documentation/docs/resie_transient_effects.md

 ## Non-linear part-load efficiency

 Most components can be operated not only at full load, but also in part load operation.
 Due to several effects like the efficiency of electrical motors, inverters or thermal capacity effects, the efficiency of a component in part load usually differs from its efficiency at its full load operation point.
 How exactly the efficiency changes in part load depends on the specific component.
-Here, the general approach implemented in the simulation model is explained to consider part-load dependent efficencies.
+Here, the general approach implemented in the simulation model is explained to consider part-load dependent efficiencies.
 This method needs to be extended for heat pumps which is described in the corresponding section.

 The part-load ratio (PLR) in general is defined as: